loudjaine03/Injection-molding-machine-control-desktop-app/README.md

 ## Project Context

-This application was developed as a university lab assignment for the Human-Machine Interface (HMI) module at University Dr. Yahia Fares of Médéa.
+This application was developed as a university lab assignment for the Human-Machine Interface (HMI) module at University Dr. Yahia Fares of Médéa, within the Bachelor's degree in Computer Systems program.
 It serves as a practical exercise in designing and implementing HMI solutions for industrial processes.

 ---